Red Square: Saint Basil's Cathedral

 Saint Basil's Cathedral, which delimits the square on its southern side, is undoubtedly the square's most famous building, and one of Russia's cultural icons.
 Once, the church was the main place of worship in Moscow, but today the cathedral mainly functions as a museum that is part of the complex of the State Historical Museum in the opposite.
-Since the beginning of the 1990s, services have been held sometimes in the cathedral at irregular intervals.
+Since the early 1990s, services have been held in the cathedral at irregular intervals.

 In the middle of the 16th century, the wooden Church of the Holy Trinity, stood exactly on the site of Saint Basil's Cathedral.
 In 1555, Tsar Ivan the Terrible ordered a monumental church to be built on the site, which was a token of the victory of Russia over the Khanate of Kazan three years earlier.
 This was according to the tradition of the time to have churches built to commemorate military victories.
 The wooden church was then demolished and the present cathedral was built on this site by 1561, making it one of the oldest buildings on the square.
 The name of the cathedral, which is still more common today, was given in memory of Basil the Blessed, who was venerated by tsar Ivan at the time, and after his death in 1522, he was buried near the cathedral.
 Ivan Barma and Postnik Yakovlev were among the most popular architects of the church.

 From the completion of the cathedral to the relocation of Russia's capital from Moscow to Saint Petersburg, it remained the most important church in the city and the venue for solemn services on all major Orthodox festivals.
 In its history, the cathedral was threatened with destruction several times; legend has it that Napoleon ordered the cathedral to be blown up when he withdrew from Moscow in 1812, but a sudden downpour extinguished the fuses that had already been ignited.
 In 1918, after the October Revolution, the cathedral was closed by the Bolsheviks and its head was executed.
 At the same time, there were demolition plans for the cathedral, only the personal commitment of the architect Pyotr Baranovsky, who was commissioned to prepare the demolition against the plans ultimately prevented their implementation.

 What is particularly striking about the cathedral is its asymmetrical and unique architectural style, which greatly distinguishes it from most other Russian Orthodox church buildings.
 The central element of the house are its nine church towers with brightly painted onion-shaped domes, some of which are very different in size and colour.
 The latter also has the effect that the building does not have a main facade and therefore offers the viewer an unusual view from every side.
 Originally built of white stone, the cathedral was decorated in places with red bricks during a renovation in the middle of the 17th century, which gives it its striking colour heterogeneity to this day.
 The inside of the cathedral is also very imposing with a labyrinth-like system of corridors and galleries.